 Governments across Europe are preparing their emergency services and civil contingency to respond to major catastrophic incidents.
 Mass evacuation is one aspect that governments have to plan for, coordinate and execute.
 Since the need for mass evacuation is rare and unexpected (in that advanced warning is restricted), operational preparedness often centres on building predictive models to evaluate the ability of different operational configurations to meet performance targets.

-The objective of this project is to survey how EU countries prepare for mass evacuation.
+The objective of this project was to survey how EU countries prepare for mass evacuation.
 The aim is to broadly identify good practice and share this across Europe.
-The project examines:

-This three year project is funded by the European Commission under the Directorate-General for Justice Freedom and Security.
+This three year project was funded by the European Commission under the Directorate-General for Justice Freedom and Security.

-The Ergo project has an Advisory Board of senior practitioners from Belgium, Denmark, Germany, Iceland, Japan, Netherlands, Spain, Sweden, and the United Kingdom.
-This Board meets twice per year to review progress and direct the focus of activity onto practically relevant issues in mass evacuation.
+The Ergo project had an Advisory Board of senior practitioners from Belgium, Denmark, Germany, Iceland, Japan, Netherlands, Spain, Sweden, and the United Kingdom.
+This Board met twice per year to review progress and direct the focus of activity onto practically relevant issues in mass evacuation.

 Co-safe (Cooperation for Safety in sparsely populated areas) was a project to find operational service solutions for cooperation between the Northern Periphery Programme countries in management of disasters and accidents in sparsely populated areas, meeting gaps and needs towards safer rural areas.